Improve Your Game

 Ever been in a game where the rules didn’t feel quite right, the players and the gamemaster were at odds with each other, and every session seemed like a slog?
 Thankfully you can use well-established techniques to improve your game.
 They work whether you’re in the middle of a campaign or just about to start one.

-Chris Chinn’s The Same Page Tool will help your group figure out what everyone wants in their game.
+Chris Chinn’s The Same Page Tool will help you improve your game.
 Gather everyone around a table and go through the questions one at a time, and make sure everyone agrees to the choices you make.
 This is an important process because it reveals hidden assumptions and eliminates potential confusion later.

 The Same Page Tool helps define the campaign, but you can also improve your game by defining expectations for the nuts and bolts of making the game run from session to session.
 Use a social contract, which is just a set of guidelines covering things like what to do if someone can’t make a session, how frequently the group will meet to play, and so on.
 Adam Dray’s list of issues to discuss provides an excellent overview.